elixir-tesla/tesla/README.md

 > Note that this README refers to the `master` branch of Tesla, not the latest released version on Hex.
 See [the documentation](http://hexdocs.pm/tesla) for the documentation of the version you're using.

+For list of changes, checkout the latest [release notes](https://github.com/teamon/tesla/releases).

 ---